-- a) New Telecommunications Towers should be encouraged in more sparsely populated areas within the City's limits; - b) The distance between new Telecommunications Towers and existing and future Residential Areas; community and institutional uses; historical downtown areas; and waterfront areas should be maximized: - c) New telecommunications towers should generally be set back a minimum of 120 metres, or three times the tower height, whichever is greater, from any lands designated or zoned for residential uses and/or schools; - d) Alternative Tower Structures are recommended to be implemented for new tower locations within and/or surrounding a settlement area, as identified in the City's land use planning documents, and shall be designed to achieve the City's urban design objectives; - e) There shall be no negative impact on significant natural features or hazard land areas.
-New Telecommunications Tower installations will not be permitted in areas which are designated and/or zoned as environmentally sensitive areas; shall be outside of natural heritage features as identified by the Province; and shall be setback a minimum of 30 metres from a waterbody or watercourse; - f) New telecommunications towers should be set back a minimum of 14 metres plus the height of the tower from a property line fronting Provincial Highways; 30 metres from a property line fronting arterial, collector or local municipal roads; and 15 metres from all other property lines.
+- a) New Telecommunications Towers should be encouraged in more sparsely populated areas within the City's limits; - b) The distance between new Telecommunications Towers and existing and future Residential Areas; community and institutional uses; historical downtown areas; and waterfront areas should be maximized; - c) New telecommunications towers should generally be set back a minimum of 120 metres, or three times the tower height, whichever is greater, from any lands designated or zoned for residential uses and/or schools.
+For greater clarity, all rural zoning by-laws treat agriculturally zoned lots of 1 hectare or less (and this may be up to 2 hectares in some by-laws) as 'residentially zoned lots'.
+This criteria is subject to the local in-effect zoning by-law; - Alternative Tower Structures are recommended to be implemented for new tower locations within and/or surrounding a settlement area, as identified in the City's land use planning documents, and shall be designed to achieve the City's urban design objectives; - e) There shall be no negative impact on significant natural heritage features or hazard land areas.
+New Telecommunications Tower installations will not be permitted in areas which are designated and/or zoned as environmentally sensitive areas; shall be outside of floodplain areas; shall be outside of significant natural heritage features as identified by the Province; and shall be setback a minimum of 30 metres from a waterbody or watercourse; - f) New telecommunications towers should be set back a minimum of 14 metres plus the height of the tower from a property line fronting Provincial Highways; 30 metres from a property line fronting arterial, collector or local municipal roads; and 15 metres from all other property lines.
 The setback shall be measured from the base of the Telecommunication Facility (the tower or the guyed wires, whichever is greater); - g) Terminal vistas from existing and future roads and areas of topographical prominence should be avoided.
 Where a Telecommunications Tower in these areas is necessary, Alternative Tower Structures in conjunction with the lowest possible height shall be used by the Proponent;

 - h) Locations and heights where Transport Canada will require lighting on the tower should be avoided, unless it is necessary for technical reasons, or to facilitate future Co-location opportunities.
-When lighting is required by Transport Canada, the City requests that any required night lighting shall not consist of any white flashing strobe lights; - Telecommunication Facilities shall not be permitted on lands which do not front on and/or have direct access from an open and maintained municipal road.
-Telecommunication Facilities shall not be permitted on or or within an unimproved, unmaintained road allowance; and - j) Advertising shall not be permitted on any Telecommunications Facility.
+When lighting is required by Transport Canada, the City requests that any required night lighting shall refrain from using white flashing strobe lights; - Telecommunication Facilities shall not be permitted on lands which do not front on and/or have direct access from an open and maintained municipal road, a Provincial Highway, or a Private Road.
+For direct access from a municipal road, the access shall be obtained from the improved public street, in accordance with the City's Entrance By-law 2017-151, as amended.
+Any proposed direct access to a Provincial Highway will only be considered when no municipal road access options are available.
+No access is permitted onto freeways or staged freeways and all Ministry of Transportation Ontario (MTO) access management policies will apply.
+Access from private roads is discouraged, but may be necessary in some rural parts of the City.
+Telecommunication Facilities shall not be permitted on or within a City owned unimproved, unmaintained road allowance; - Advertising shall not be permitted on any Telecommunications Facility; and - k) The host property and building(s) shall not have tax arrears at the time of execution of the Development Agreement.